 - Receive Advanced Standing for ENGL 1105 and complete ENGL 1204H* in the fall.

 - Receive AP, IB, or Transfer/Dual Enrollment credit for ENGL 1105 and/or ENGL 1106 (speak with your advisor to ensure you are taking the appropriate English course(s).

 Students can view any Advanced Standing they may have received on Hokie Spa under View General Student Information and View Orientation Information.
 Advanced Standing is based on the following available criteria: SAT Critical Reading, SAT Writing, and standardized High School Class Rank.

-Please use the resources below for assistance with this process and career exploration.
+Please use the resources below for assistance with this process.

 Continuing GE students with questions regarding course request should schedule an appointment with their academic advisor via the scholar sign-up tool and come prepared with a printed (paper copy) checksheet for their intended major.

 A force-add is used during drop/add if a course is full or if course requirements (pre-requisites, co-requisites, etc.) have not been met.
 Each department determines if and how force-adding is done for its courses.
 Some departments do not accept force-adds, others will post force-add procedures on their website, listed below, or the instructor of the course determines force-adds on a case by case basis.